openpitrix/dashboard/README.md

 For bug reporting, [open issue](https://github.com/openpitrix/dashboard/issues/new)

--Wanna help us to improve this project?
-Fork this repo, then send your awesome _PR_.
+Wanna help us to improve this project?
+Fork this repo, send your awesome _PR_.

 We are happy to see you :smiley: